BJ's Wholesale Club Holdings Inc. (BJ) Shares Up Despite Recent Market Volatility

 BJ’s Market Performance

-The stock of BJ’s Wholesale Club Holdings Inc. (BJ) has seen a 0.82% increase in the past week, with a 2.30% rise in the past month, and a -1.37% fall in the past quarter.
-The volatility ratio for the week is 2.13%, and the volatility levels for the past 30 days are at 2.14% for BJ.
-The simple moving average for the last 20 days is 0.32% for BJ stock, with a simple moving average of 6.09% for the last 200 days.
+BJ stock saw an increase of 2.52% in the past week, with a monthly gain of 1.56% and a quarterly increase of 3.95%.
+The volatility ratio for the week is 2.08%, and the volatility levels for the last 30 days are 1.95% for BJ’s Wholesale Club Holdings Inc. (BJ).
+The simple moving average for the last 20 days is -0.40% for BJ stock, with a simple moving average of 5.10% for the last 200 days.

 Analysts’ Opinion of BJ